GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

     curl http://localhost:8010/cloud-functions-firestore/us-central1/main?id=wLcIOzic6BeoEk3tV4sH
     {"created":15369690190000,"ttl":1,"ciphertext":"daa5370871aa301e5e12d4274d80691f75e295d648aa84b73e291d8c82"}

-NOTE that our function code added `created`.
+Note that our function code added `created`.

 ### Deploy the code to Google Cloud Functions

-This is very easy thanks to the gcloud CLI.
+This is very easy thanks to the gcloud command-line interface.

     gcloud functions deploy main --trigger-http --runtime=nodejs10

 In this case, `main` is the name of the function you want to trigger in your code, triggered by an HTTP request.

-> NOTE: If you used the emulator above, you can simply prefix the command with `gcloud`
+If you used the emulator above, you can simply prefix the command with `gcloud`.

     Deploying function (may take a while - up to 2 minutes)...done.
     availableMemoryMb: 256